huppertzmax/GoHomeSafe/README.md

 Follow the following steps to install and run the server:

+1. Make sure you have Python installed on your machine
+2. Clone the repository to your machine
+3. Navigate to the project `GoHomeSafe`
-1. Install all the requirements for the project: `pip install -r requirements.txt`
+4. Install all the requirements for the project: `pip install -r requirements.txt`
-2. Navigate to GoHomeSafe/app
+5. Navigate to `GoHomeSafe/app`
-3. Run the application `python3 -m flask run --host=0.0.0.0`
+6. Run the application `python3 -m flask run --host=0.0.0.0`
 --host=0.0.0.0 allows to later access the server with the mobile application on another device (remove this option if the server should be only accessible via localhost)